-My elder one is nowadays getting fond of dosa’s because he can enjoy it with chutney’s.
-Yes Chutney seems to be his latest fad, because he now loves a little spicy food.
+My elder one is nowadays getting fond of dosa because he can enjoy it with chutneys.
+Yes Chutney seems to be his latest fad because he now loves a little spicy food.
 Seeing him even my younger daughter has started I want chutney :-).
 Parents definitely get happy and elated when kids ask for food.
-I love this, that they are getting fond of Indian food, which at times is a challenge when you are out of India.
-So adding variety to their food is must so that they enjoy it and ask for more.
+I love, that they are getting fond of Indian food, which at times is a challenge when you are out of India.
+So adding variety to their food is a must so that they enjoy it and ask for more.
 I make this Instant Ragi Dosa quite often, for breakfast.
-Specially when I run out of ideas or get bored of the usual stuff.
-Also during winter’s it is good to incorporate Ragi as it is considered to keep the body warm.
+Especially when I run out of ideas or get bored of the usual stuff.
+Also during winter, it is good to incorporate Ragi as it is considered to keep the body warm.

 I am sharing this as my third recipe for the winter warmers theme for BM hosted by PJ of Seduce Your Tastebuds.